Excerpted from the Germany Career Guide

 Business and Professional Women e.V.

-This organization is the German delegation of an international organization.
-It was founded in 1951 in 35 German cities and is present in about 100 countries worldwide today.
-It represents approximately 1,000 women in Germany, with a wide variety of professional backgrounds.
+This organization is the German segment of an international organization.
+It represents approximately 1,000 women with a wide variety of professional backgrounds.
 The club offers networking for projects, cooperation and synergies.

 Business and Professional Women Germany